mschl0ss/laudable/wiki/notes.md

 ## Stuff I dont know (not an exhaustive list)

-### User has_many :library_books ...how to filter for just library not wishlist

-### Right now a ContentCreator could be both a narrator and an author.
-That's maybe not good?

-.

 ### Composite keys
 Eg in `books_in_user_library` the combination of book and user should be unique.